Geometric bijections between spanning subgraphs and orientations of a graph: The geometric proof of Theorem (2)

 By Proposition~\ref{fiber}, Proposition~\ref{sigmacompatible1}, and Proposition~\ref{sigmacompatible2}, we have the following corollary.

-\begin{Cor} The map $\psi$ restricted to $S_\sigma$ is a bijection to $Z_D$.
-Moreover, $\psi$ restricted to the lattice points of $S_\sigma$, i.e., the $\sigma$-compatible orientations, is a bijection to the lattice points of $Z_D$. \end{Cor}
+\begin{corollary} The map $\psi$ restricted to $S_\sigma$ is a bijection to $Z_D$.
+Moreover, $\psi$ restricted to the lattice points of $S_\sigma$, i.e., the $\sigma$-compatible orientations, is a bijection to the lattice points of $Z_D$. \end{corollary}

 For each spanning tree $T$, define the face $\text{Face}_\sigma(T)$ of $[0,1]^E$ to be the set of the continuous orientations where each edge $e\notin T$ is oriented according to $\sigma(C(T,e))$.
 Define the parallelepiped $Z_\sigma(T)=\psi(\text{Face}_\sigma(T))\subseteq Z_D$.